WaseemCloud/AWS-Tic-Tac-Toe-AI-Game-on-Management-Console-/README.md

 5) Optimal Move Selection: Once the entire tree is evaluated, the algorithm selects the move that leads to the best outcome for the player, assuming the opponent also plays optimally.

-Alpha-Beta Pruning (optional): To improve efficiency, an optimization technique called alpha-beta pruning can be applied to eliminate unnecessary branches of the tree, reducing the number of nodes that need to be evaluated.

 --------------------------------------------------
 # AWS Architecture: